-It might seem complicated to pull this off, but this is not hard to do.
+This is not a hard recipe.
 A little time sautéing and simmering in a pot, mixing the crust in a bowl, layering the two together in a pan, and baking in the oven… Next thing you know, it’s ready to enjoy!

-Chipotle powder brings the spice and the smokiness to this dish.
+Chipotle powder brings the spice and the smokiness to this vegan hominy casserole dish.
 If you have a hard time finding chipotle powder or don’t have it on hand, you can try ½ tsp smoked paprika + 1 ½ tsp chili powder + ½ tsp red pepper flakes, in it’s place.
-It won’t be the same, but it will probably still be good.
 It really makes one appreciate how efficient chipotle powder is at producing flavor.
 It takes three spices to attempt to mimic some of its best features.

 Vegan Hominy Chili Bake